 The Alderson Program in Entrepreneurship offers students unique developmental experiences.
-The course work in the Entrepreneurship and Small Business Management Minor is integrated with research assignments in the Jake Jabs Center for Entrepreneurship for the New West, now housed in Reid Hall on the third floor.
+The course work in the Entrepreneurship and Small Business Management Minor is integrated with research assignments in the Jake Jabs Center for Entrepreneurship, now housed in Reid Hall on the third floor.
 Students provide research assistance to clients and MSU Scientists who are interested in the commercial potential of their science.
 Outside the College and its formal curriculum, outreach programs create a forum for various entrepreneurial groups and act as a catalyst for developing and strengthening businesses.

 Read about Jim Alderson's story: A Whistleblower's Odyssey.